github/developer.github.com/content/v3/search.md

 To keep the Search API fast for everyone, we limit how long any individual query can run.
-For queries that [exceed the time limit](/changes/2014-04-07-understanding-search-results-and-potential-timeouts/), the API collects and returns all matches that were already found prior to the timeout, and sets `incomplete_results` to `true`.
+For queries that [exceed the time limit](/changes/2014-04-07-understanding-search-results-and-potential-timeouts/), the API returns the matches that were already found prior to the timeout, and sets `incomplete_results` to `true`.

 Reaching a timeout does not necessarily mean that search results are incomplete.